catalystneuro/cohen-u01-to-nwb/src/suver_lab_to_nwb/conversion_notes.md

 | 14 | 2024_10_24 |           2 |      15 | antennae free | 3-6dpe | 24C06      |        10000 |   100 |            100 |            100 |      1000 |

+### Path Clamp
+as it can be seen this contains patch clamp data:

+is it whole cell?
+are the seal tests done after

 ## Videos

 They look like this: